Juuliuus/juusprime/README.md

 Prime Tuplets (Sextuplets and/or Quintuplets and/or Quadruplets).

-A pdf file is available in the file list that details the underlying structures used for the algorithms.
+A pdf file is available in the file list that details the underlying theory and structures used for the algorithms, only algebra is needed.
 A nutshell summary is given below.

 New as of 17 March 2021 (v1.1.0):
 - Implement new getCrossNumModDirect for 30% speed increase